Small Kitchen Remodel Before and After: Budget Makeover Ideas to Preview with AI

 After that, turn the best concept into a practical plan.
 You might decide to paint cabinets before replacing counters, change lighting before touching tile, or simplify visible storage before buying new furniture.
 Use the Modern kitchen and Transitional kitchen examples as references for how a before photo can become a more actionable design report.

-If you want to compare more room types and styles, browse Explore, review the Features, or read the AI kitchen and room design guides.
+If you want to compare more room types and styles, browse Explore, review the Features, or read the broader AI interior design from photo guide.
+For budget-friendly changes that avoid cabinet or counter replacement, continue with kitchen refresh ideas without renovation.

 Small kitchen remodel before-and-after ideas are most useful when they help you make fewer guesses.
 Start with the kitchen you already have, preview a few directions, and move forward with a clearer plan.